RID: Adding Value to the Profession and for the Consumer through Professional Credibility, Member Experience and Organization Strength

 The Registry of Interpreters for the Deaf, Inc. (RID), a national membership organization, plays a leading role in advocating for excellence in the delivery of interpretation and transliteration services between people who use sign language and people who use spoken language.
 In collaboration with the Deaf community, RID supports our members and encourages the growth of the profession through the establishment of a national standard for qualified sign language interpreters and transliterators, ongoing professional development and adherence to a code of professional conduct.

 RID’s function is to support our membership by providing the foundation needed to launch and sustain careers while ensuring quality service to the Deaf community.
-We do this through a four-pronged approach.
+We do this through a comprehensive strategic plan.

 RID, a tax-exempt 501(c)(3) non-profit organization, was established in 1964 and incorporated in 1972.